MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-timepoint-page.md

 ## Overages

 Overages visual has switch for 24 hours, 60 minutes and 10 minutes view to visualize carryforward % on different scale.

->[!NOTE]
->Carryforward only consider billable Interactive and Background opreations.
+Carryforward only consider billable Interactive and Background opreations.

 * **Add %** - Green columns represent the percentage of carryforward added within the specified timepoint window.
 * **Burndown %** - Blue columns represent the percentage of carryforward burned down within the specified timepoint window.